 The pro cut models are not technically blem bats.
 These models are bats that Marucci was making for a Major League player but it did not meet their exact specifications.
 There is a reason Marucci has become MLB's favorite bat.
 These Pro Cut wood baseball bats consist of flawless maple wood with consistency and elite craftsmanship.
 Tiny discrepancies in the length, weight, balance point, handle or knob shape are the cause for these wood bats to be pulled from a player’s order and sold as “Pro Cuts.”
 The only downside is you have no control over the turn model on these wood bats.
 The length and color are the only variables that can be controlled.
 The bottom line is you can get a big league bat for a fraction of the cost of pro models.

 On the other hand, the Marucci maple wood blem bat is a great option for any player.
 They are from assorted patterns on Marucci's production line and still come with the best features Marucci has to offer.
 While there is a Blem logo across the barrel, it will still come bone rubbed for extreme hardness.
 And that's not all.
 Marucci blem bats will also have a pro cupped end to improve the overall balance and increase exit velociy.
 Similar to the pro cuts, length and color are the only characteristics you can control.
 But don't let that deter you because blem bats are an excellent choice for both practice and cage work.

 Have you ever used a blem bat?
 What was your experience with swinging one?
 Pleave leave a comment below and tell us your story!
-Or, if you have any baseball bat or softball bat related questions, feel free to give our friendly Customer Coaches a call at 866-321-BATS (2287).
+Or, if you have any baseball bat or softball bat related questions, feel free to give our friendly Bat Experts a call at 866-321-BATS (2287).
 Remember, we're with you from click to hit!